Batsheva Dance Company: Early years (1964–1974)

 Baroness Bethsabee de Rothschild, a patron of Martha Graham, wanted to create a foundation for Modern Dance in Israel, where she resided.
 Thus, she brought Martha Graham to Israel to aid in the development of performing arts there.
 On 24 December 1964, the company was officially founded.
 Graham remained active as Artistic Advisor in the formative years of the company, with the financial backing of the Baroness.
 The dancers trained in Graham technique and were the first outside the Graham company to perform her work.
 Martha Graham brought seven pieces to Batsheva, in addition to choreographing a piece exclusively for the company.
 Many critics, however, said the performance of these Graham works by Batsheva dancers had a very different energy and quality than the Graham dancers in America.
 The Israeli culture allowed for a different embodiment of the choreography and many responded well to it, even though some critics made mention of "faulty technique".
 But this well received new energy and youthfulness of the Batsheva dancers outweighed their lack of proper technique, and the women in the company were the first to have the opportunity to perform roles that Graham had created for herself; this did not go over very well with Graham's American dancers.
-This created quite a tift, and competition between the Graham dancers in New York and the Batsheva dancers in Israel.
+This created quite a rift, and competition between the Graham dancers in New York and the Batsheva dancers in Israel.

 Expression through movement was something that Graham looked for in auditions, rather than technical capability, which led to a range of facilities, but a cohesive ability to be expressive.
 Another fundamental principle implemented by Graham on the Batsheva dancers – which was different from traditional ballet – was the opportunity for collaboration between choreographer and dancer, and the opportunity for improvisation within set material.
-These fundamentals still remain present in present Batsheva works.
+These fundamentals remain present in Batsheva works.
 Due to the company's close relationship with Martha Graham, many other well-renowned choreographers set work on Batsheva, such as Jose Limon, Glen Tetley, Jerome Robbins, and others.

 In 1974 Baroness de Rothschild appointed Jeannette Ordman as artistic director.
 The company, however was unhappy with her decision.
 According to company members, Ordman's leadership style was problematic and they voiced their complaints to Graham, and Rothschild withdrew financial support from the company.
 She subsequently ended the company's relationship with Graham, which in turn meant they were unable to continue performing her work.
 Rothschild put her financial support into a new Modern dance company, Bat-Dor Dance Company, with Ordman as Artistic Director.

 1975–1990

 Without the financial support of Rothschild, the company could no longer afford to outsource foreign choreographers.
 Thus began an era of Israeli artistic directors and choreographers.
-According to many critics, the company maintained their strength technically and performatively, but were lacking any choreographic innovation.
+According to many critics, the company maintained their strength technically and performatively, but lacked any choreographic innovation.